 Here's the fun part!
 I love the look of black chalkboard labels.
-Black labels with white writing is super easy to read.
-Chances are you may not have these items laying around.
+Black labels with white writing are super easy to read.
+Chances are you may not have these items lying around.
 A couple of days from now these items can be yours thanks to Amazon.
-Full disclosure- I am an Amazon Affiliate and I may earn from qualifying purchases.
+Full disclosure—I am an Amazon Affiliate and I may earn from qualifying purchases.
 You should also know that I only link to items I have personally used and loved.

 I give myself a few options here.
 This chalkboard tape can be cut down into any size you need.
 This smaller washi tape is great for smaller spaces.
 Not interested in customizing the labels yourself?
 These pre-cut labels are ready to go.
 Now you need the right pen for your project.
-I use 2 different kids- oil based to make sure the print is staying put and water based which allows me to erase and start over.
+I use two different kids: oil based to make sure the print is staying put and water based which allows me to erase and start over.
 This water based pen and this oil based pen are my favorites.
-If you are looking for the best label maker/printer I can't say enough about the Brother P-Touch Cube.
-It's compact and it links to your phone.
-This makes creating and saving labels super easy.
+If you are looking for the best label maker/printer, I can't say enough good things about the Brother P-Touch Cube.
+It's compact and links to your phone.
+This makes creating and saving labels super easy!